jaegertracing/jaeger-client-java/jaeger-apachehttpclient/README.md

 On a high level, the RequestInterceptor starts a span and puts it into a HttpContext, and the ResponseInterceptor requests completes the span and reports it.

-To obtain an apache http client that already has the interceptors set, simply use `TracingHttpClients`
+To obtain an apache http client that already has the interceptors set, simply use `TracingInterceptors`

 # Example
 ```